 To return to the much more interesting present, the main reasons that I haven’t wild camped again until recently are:

-I have been completing an M.A.
+I have been completing my studies.

 I have been trying to support my elderly father